Docs

 • Generated function: auto-derived from the dependency key using the normalization rules below

-Detailed Format
+Detailed format

 depends = [

-{ name = "ChildContract", kind = "library_ref", function = "getChildCode", path = "contracts/gen/child.code.tolk" }
+{ name = "Child", kind = "library_ref", function = "getChildCode", path = "gen/child.code.tolk" }

 ]